-Trustees Nicola Edgcombe, Robert Worthington and Ben Whately have children attending the school as pupils.
-Invoices for parental contributions have been raised at normal rates.
-Outstanding fees are a combination of overdue fees and Autumn term invoices raised in advance and deferred in the accounts.
-At the balance sheet date the amount due from School fees was £10,104 (2020 - £Nil).
+Trustees Nicola Edgeombe and Ben Whately have children attending the school as pupils.
+Invoices for parental contributions have been raised complying with the school's fee and financial assessment policy, resulting in Ben Whately receiving a discount in line with the policy.
+Cutstanding fees are a combination of overdue fees and Autumn term invoices raised in advance and deferred in the accounts.
+At the balance sheet date the amount due from School fees was £2,651 (2021 - £10,104).